aradarbel10/Dyppyl/README.md

 ## What is Dyppyl?

-Dyppyl is a compiler-generator library written with modern C++20 features.
+Dyppyl is a parser-generator library written with modern C++20 features.
-Usually you'd hear about parser generators, so what's a *compiler* generator?
-It is mostly just a *parser generator*, but also includes a suite of tools dedicated specifically for *compiler construction*.

 It's meant to be better than other parser generators by being more readable and much easier to learn & use.
 Additionally, with Dyppyl being a library, the grammar description happens directly inside your C++ source, so it's very convenient to integrate to your projects.
 In the future it is planned to support *compile-time parser construction* as to avoid the (usually small) runtime overhead imposed by the library.